Wild Nourishment for Ramadan – Part 2

 Aaah, rose – the queen of flowers – is there anything quite like it?
 Rose has figured prominently in many cultures throughout time, but its benefits for the heart and mind are thought to have first been expounded by Ibn Sina (Avicenna).
 Rose petals help alleviate stress and nervous tension, cleanse the liver and gall bladder – improving bile flow – and are soothing for sore throats.

-The image I’ve pinned here is of wild roses, but you can use any kind of rose, as long as it hasn’t been treated with synthetic pesticides or fertilizer.
+The image I’ve pinned here is of wild roses, but you can use any kind of white or red rose, as long as it hasn’t been treated with synthetic pesticides or fertilizer.

 You can gather the flowers, remove the petals, and dry to use as a tea.
 You can also infuse the fresh petals in honey – if so, use (preferably local) honey produced by beekeepers practicing treatment-free beekeeping – this supports the beekeeper and the bees.